REST API for integrating zTester with your CI/CD pipeline and external tools

 "description": "E2E tests for production app"

-}'Define authentication strategies for your test environments:
+}Define authentication strategies for your test environments:

 curl -X POST https://ztester.zavecoder.com/api/v1/environments \